Aggregated Text Transformer for Scene Text Detection: Experiments

 \textbf{Curved text detection.} We compare the proposed ATTR with several baselines and state-of-the-art approaches.
 Among them, the first group contains several well-known scene text detectors, \eg, TextSnake~\cite{long2018textsnake}, CRAFT~\cite{baek2019character}, and DB~\cite{liao2020real}.
 We also compare our approach with previous multi-scale aggregation methods, including the late fusion of multi-scale image pyramid (\eg, LOMO-MS~\cite{zhang2019look}, TextMountain-MS~\cite{zhu2021textmountain} and TPSNet-MS~\cite{wang2022tpsnet}), feature-level scale aggregation (\eg, PSENet~\cite{wang2019shape} and TextBPN~\cite{zhang2021adaptive}), and multi-scale features network (MSR~\cite{xue2019msr}).
 As our framework is based on Vision Transformer, recent Transformer-based text detection methods are evaluated, including~\cite{tang2022few} and DPText-DETR~\cite{ye2022dptext}.
 The last group is the text spotting methods that incorporate the text semantic, \ie, ABCNetV2~\cite{liu2021abcnet} and TESTR-polygon~\cite{zhang2022text}.

-Table~\ref{tab:benchmarks} summarizes the overall performances of previous methods and ours in the benchmarks. \system shows very competitive performance with the F-measure for all three datasets, which outperforms the previous methods in Total-Text and ICDAR2019-ART.
+Table~\ref{tab:benchmarks} and Table~\ref{tab:benchmarks_mlt} summarize the overall performances of previous methods and ours in the benchmarks. \system shows very competitive performance with the F-measure for all three datasets, which outperforms the previous methods in Total-Text and ICDAR2019-ART.
 Particularly, the recall for text detection is significantly better than these methods for all three datasets, which confirms the coverage of text instances for the proposed aggregated text Transformer.
 The precision rate reaches the same magnitude as that of DPText-DETR~\cite{ye2022dptext} and TESTR-polygon~\cite{zhang2022text} in Total-Text, but lower than them in CTW1500, probably due to the difference in the pre-training set.
 Compared with MSR~\cite{xue2019msr} that also considers multi-scale network and image pyramid as input, the \system performs better in all metrics.
 Moreover, in order to demonstrate the robustness of our model for different languages, we evaluate it on large-scale curve scene text datasets (ICDAR2019-ART).
 Compared with the state-of-the-art model~\cite{ye2022dptext}, the ATTR improves in terms of precision, recall, and F-measure by 2.3, 3.8, and 3.1, while our model uses only the synthetic dataset for pre-training.
-The text detection results are shown in \fig~\ref{fig:result}.
+The text detection results are shown in {\fig~\ref{fig:result}(a)}.

 \textbf{Multi-oriented text detection.} For the images with multi-oriented texts, we use the ICDAR2015 and MSRA-TD500 datasets for evaluation.
-As shown in Table~\ref{tab:multi-oriented}(a), our method is comparable with state-of-the-art methods in the ICDAR2015 dataset: the precision is 0.8 percent lower than Tang \etal\cite{tang2022few}, and the recall reach the same result as them.
-For the MSRA-TD500 dataset (Table~\ref{tab:multi-oriented}(b)), the proposed ATTR outperforms the previous method by F-measure of 2.0 on the MSRA-TD500 dataset, which demonstrates that our method is capable of handling both multi-oriented texts and the long texts.
-Some multi-oriented text detection results are shown in \fig~\ref{fig:result_mo}.
+As shown in Table~\ref{tab:multi-oriented}(a), our method is comparable with state-of-the-art methods in the ICDAR2015 dataset.